sxyu/volrend/README.md

 - If you do not have CUDA-capable GPU, pass `-DVOLREND_USE_CUDA=OFF` after `cmake ..` to use fragment shader backend, which is also used for the web demo.
   It is slower and does not support mesh-insertion and dependent features such as lumisphere probe.

-The main real-time rendererer `volrend` and a headless version `volrend_headless` are built.
+The main real-time PlenOctree rendererer `volrend` and a headless version `volrend_headless` are built.
 The latter requires CUDA.
 There is also an animation maker `volrend_anim`, which I used to make some of the video animations; don't worry about it unless interested.

 You should be able to build the project as long as you have GLFW.